 To be considered for acceptance into Viterbo University’s 4+1 M.B.A. program, an applicant must satisfy the same requirements as outlined above in the “Admission Requirements” section.

-International applications are processed in conjunction with Kenneth Felts, Assistant Director for International Admission.
+International applications are processed in conjunction with Kenneth Felts, Director of International Admission.
 Contact Kenneth at email@example.com, or phone 1-888-VITERBO (1-888-848-3726) and 608-796-3171.
-International applicants who are not native English speakers will need to provide evidence of proficiency in the English language, showing a TOEFL (or equivalent) score of 550 or higher.
+International applicants who are non-native English speakers will need to provide evidence of proficiency in the English language, showing a Test of English as a Foreign Language (TOEFL) minimum score of 550 on the paper-based test or 79 on the Internet-based exam.
+Alternatively, you may submit an International English Language Testing Service (IELTS) score of at least 6.5 or a Pearson Test of English (PTE) score of at least 53.
 English language (ESL) courses are also offered at Viterbo University and may be required as a condition to acceptance into the MBA program.

 Viterbo University reserves the right to deny admission to any applicant it deems unfit to participate in its MBA program.

 For more information, contact Tiffany Smith, Assistant Director, Graduate Enrollment, College of Business & Leadership, firstname.lastname@example.org | 608-796-3379.